Dawn Til Dusk

 Dawn Til Dusk was an English chain of 90 convenience stores located throughout the North of England.
 It was founded in 1986, and based in Sunderland, Liverpool and Manchester.
 The chain went into receivership in 1999.
 The chain blamed its closure on the bootlegging alcohol and cigarettes trade.
 Many outlets were taken over by Heron Foods and One Stop.

 History

-It listed on AIM in November 1996.
+The company was listed on AIM in November 1996.
 In August 1997 it acquired the Sunderland-based Milbank chain, doubling its number of stores to 80, and bringing it into the North East of England.